 All of our employees other than commissioned salespeople participate in our annual incentive bonus program.
-Our 2012 annual incentive bonus program provides that bonus payouts will be a function of revenue growth, or the revenue factor, and adjusted operating income margin ("AOI"), or the AOI factor, each calculated without regard to foreign currency exchange rates, for 2012.
-For these purposes, AOI is defined as operating income before stock based compensation expense as a percentage of revenue.
-Revenue growth and AOI were selected as the financial objectives that would determine the size of 2012 annual incentive bonus payouts because our primary objective is to grow our Company.
+Consistent with 2012, our 2013 annual incentive bonus program provides that bonus payouts will be a function of revenue growth, or the revenue factor, and adjusted operating income margin ("AOI"), or the AOI factor, each calculated without regard to foreign currency exchange rates, for 2013.
+A new component for the 2013 program is that a multiplier in the range of 0.9 to 1.1 was applied to increase or decrease the bonus payouts for our U.S.-based named executive officers based on the success of our achieving our strategic objectives for 2013.
+We refer to this element of the annual incentive bonus programs as the strategic objective factor.

+For purposes of calculating annual bonuses, AOI is defined as operating income before stock based compensation expense as a percentage of revenue.
+Revenue growth and AOI were selected as the primary financial objectives that would determine the size of 2013 annual incentive bonus payouts because our primary objective is to grow our Company.

-In structuring the 2012 annual incentive bonus program, the compensation committee approved 2012 revenue and AOI objectives for our Company as a whole and for each of our major geographic business units (the United States, the European Union and Japan).
+In structuring the 2013 annual incentive bonus program, the compensation committee approved 2013 revenue and AOI for our Company as a whole and for each of our major geographic business units (the United States, the European Union and Japan).
 Including business unit performance objectives enables us to tailor annual bonus opportunities so as to reward each executive officer for the performance of those portion(s) of our Company for which the officer had the most direct responsibility.
-All of our named executive officers had revenue goals based on our consolidated results.
-Therefore, our business unit performance did not impact the bonus payable to our named executive offices as their focus in on our Company at the consolidated level.
+All of our named executive officers other than Mr. Tumelty had revenue goals based on our consolidated results.
+Mr. Tumelty's annual incentive compensation for 2013 was based on our operating results in the European Union, or E.U., the region for which he is primarily responsible.
+Mr. Tumelty's 2013 incentive payout was not influenced by the strategic objective factor because the strategic objectives primarily related to our U.S.-based operations and were influenced by our U.S.-based management team rather than aspects of our operations within Mr. Tumelty's primary realm of responsibility.